-'Elevate Our People' program was introduced as part of our commitment to ensuring our organization is equipped to navigate and thrive in a dynamic environment.
-This program serves as an individual call to action for all associates to proactively engage in supporting and elevating our organization, our teams, our colleagues, and ourselves as we navigate the future.
+We continued our 'Elevate Our People' program to continue reinforcing our commitment to help ensure our leaders and associates are equipped to effectively navigate and thrive in a dynamic environment.
+The program includes a dedicated website and frequent communication of curated resources and support tools to drive meaningful engagement and empower our associates to continue growing and developing their skills and careers with ODP.
 Elevate Our People is about fostering a positive mindset, exploring and sharing in the vision of our future and approaching challenges with a view to embracing them as opportunities to learn and grow.

-Diversity and Inclusion or "D&I".
-We elevate our people through our commitment to maintaining a diverse and inclusive workplace in which our associates from all backgrounds can fully contribute to the growth and success of our business.
-In 2021, we expanded the D&I reach by continuing to grow the Associate Resource Groups (ARGs) and introducing a Diversity Captain role to focus and drive awareness around our diversity and inclusion efforts within a specified district/market.
-We also promoted gender inclusivity with a proactive campaign to raise awareness around pronouns and preferred name utilization.
+Diversity and Inclusion or "D&I." We elevate our people through our commitment to maintaining a diverse and inclusive workplace in which our associates from all backgrounds feel safe, valued, respected and accepted and can bring their authentic selves to work every day so they can thrive and fully contribute to the growth and success of our business.
+In 2021, we expanded the D&I reach by continuing to grow the Associate Resource Groups (ARGs) and partnering with Community Investment to raise outreach in the communities where we live and do business.
 In 2020, the charter of the Compensation & Talent Committee was amended to explicitly state that the committee's responsibilities include oversight with respect to diversity and inclusion, pay equity, recruiting, retention, training and development, and workplace environment and safety consistent with the Company's culture, objectives and strategy.
 We create a culture of inclusion for associates regardless of gender, race, color, creed, religion, marital status, age, national origin, physical or mental disability, medical condition, veteran status, citizenship, sexual orientation, gender identity, or any other protected group status.
 The Company creates a diverse and inclusive workplace culture when it attracts and hires associates of all abilities and backgrounds.
 The Company's commitment to equal opportunity is driven by its 5C Culture, and diversity and inclusion are intrinsic to the Company's values and contribute to the Company's success in the markets it serves.
 In addition to the Company's values, it is also guided by the following principles: